 The key takeaway is that if you're not in a position to implement a fully developed inbound marketing strategy, you can still use the foundations and guiding principles of one to start building your sales funnels.
 Once you've met your short term objectives and generated the necessary revenue, it's very important to refocus on a long term plan that's going to scale your efforts.

 Essentially, a sales funnel is a tactic, and it should always align with all your other inbound marketing efforts.
 If you find that you're continuously having to lean on short term strategies to boost your revenue, you may eventually run out of steam and budget.

-A sales funnel is a great way to reach a position where you can optimise your inbound marketing strategy with minimal risk, continuing to grow your MRR, develop your SaaS product and dominate your market.
+A sales funnel is a great way to reach a position where you can optimise your inbound marketing strategy with minimal risk, continuing to grow your Arr or MRR, develop your SaaS product and dominate your market.